 Your Child in Grade 4-12 Will Learn:

-- Organizational methods for completing homework assignments and establishing an efficient personal study area.
+- Organizational methods for setting up an effective personal study area and tackling homework.

 - How to track grades and design an academic calendar.

 - Communications skills, including active listening.